There was no question about whether I’d go.

 It’s one of the most famous buildings in the world for a reason.

-My Top Tips for Visiting the Taj Mahal
+The Ultimate Guide to Visiting the Taj Mahal

-You can buy your ticket the day before.
+You can also buy your ticket the day before.
 If you’re planning on visiting for sunrise and don’t want to have to wait in line with everybody else to buy your ticket, you can grab one in advance the day before.

 - The East Gate is most popular with foreign tourists, as it tends to have shorter queues at every time except sunrise.
 It’s close to a lot of the hotels in the city, so is likely to be within walking distance of where you’re staying.
 If you’ve grabbed a ticket the day before, you’ll be able to skip the lines.